Stranda, Møre og Romsdal

 Stranda is the administrative centre of Stranda Municipality in Møre og Romsdal county, Norway.
 The village is located on the western shore of the Storfjorden.

-The 2.19 km2 village has a population (2018) of 2,969 and a population density of 1174 PD/km2.
+The 2.19 km2 village has a population (2024) of 2,571 and a population density of 1174 PD/km2.
 This is the largest urban area in the municipality.

 The village is the shopping and industry center of the municipality.
 It lies along Norwegian County Road 60, and there is a ferry connection to the village of Liabygda, across the fjord.
 The village of Helsem lies about 2 km south of Stranda.
 Stranda Church is located in Stranda.
 The newspaper Sunnmøringen is published in Stranda.

+History

-At 10:00 p.m. on 8 January 1731, a landslide with an estimated volume of 6,000,000 m3 fell from a height of 500 m on the slope of the mountain Skafjell into the Storfjorden opposite Stranda.
+At 10:00 p.m. on 8 January 1731, a landslide with an estimated volume of 6,000,000 m3 fell from a height of 500 m on the slope of the mountain Skafjell into the Storfjorden opposite the village of Stranda.
 The slide generated a megatsunami 30 m in height that struck Stranda, flooding the area for 100 m inland and destroying the church and all but two boathouses, as well as many boats.
-Damaging waves struck as far as way as Ørskog.
+Damaging waves struck as far away as Ørskog Municipality.
 The waves killed 17 people.
 It was the first natural disaster in Norway to be reported and documented in historic time.